Timothy Verdon: Academic career

 Several years later Verdon was asked by the lay editor Arnoldo Mondadori to write a book on sacred art in Italy, and by another lay editor, Electa, to write on Mary in art, Maria nell'arte europea, followed by a book on Christ, Cristo nell'arte europea.
-Italy's main Catholic publisher, Le Edizioni Paoline, commissioned him to organize and edit three volumes on Christian art in Italy, the second of which, on the Renaissance, is entirely by Verdon and for the National Bishops' Conference he wrote three volumes commenting on the readings of the Catholic liturgical cycle through traditional and contemporary Christian art.
+Italy's main Catholic publisher, Le Edizioni Paoline, commissioned him to organize and edit three volumes on Christian art in Italy, the second of which, on the Renaissance, is entirely by Verdon, and for the National Bishops' Conference he wrote three volumes commenting on the readings of the Catholic liturgical cycle through traditional and contemporary Christian art.
 La bellezza nella parola.

-These texts, which Interweave iconographical analysis, theology and liturgical information, set a new benchmark for the interdisciplinary study of religion and culture, especially in the Renaissance, as do Verdon's four volumes on the scriptural sources of the Sistine Chapel frescoes, commissioned by Antonio Paolucci, then Director of the Vatican Museums, and published by the Vatican Museum Press.
+These texts, which Interweave iconographical analysis, theology, and liturgical information, set a new benchmark for the interdisciplinary study of religion and culture, especially in the Renaissance, as do Verdon's four volumes on the scriptural sources of the Sistine Chapel frescoes, commissioned by Antonio Paolucci, then Director of the Vatican Museums, and published by the Vatican Museum Press.
 Verdon's volume on Beato Angelico, published in Italian by 24 Ore Cultura in 2015 and in English by Brepols in 2021 (Fra Angelico), similarly opens new methodological perspectives.

 A member of the Florence Cathedral Foundation board of directors in 1997, when the Foundation or 'Opera di Santa Maria del Fiore' bought a former theatre adjacent to its museum in view of enlarging the latter, Verdon was asked to define the new structure's museological project, finally realized in 2012–2015.
 Since 2011, he has served as Museo dell'Opera del Duomo's director.

-Timothy Verdon has given invited lectures at Florence University, Cambridge University, Oxford University, Yale University, Stanford University, Palo Alto, CA, the Gregorian University, Rome, the Vatican Museums, the Courtauld Institute of Art, the Metropolitan Museum of Art, the National Gallery of Art, London, the National Gallery of Art, Washington, D. C., the Collège de France, the Louvre.
+Timothy Verdon has given invited lectures at Florence University, Cambridge University, Oxford University, Yale University, Stanford University, Palo Alto, CA, the Gregorian University, Rome, the Vatican Museums, the Courtauld Institute of Art, the Metropolitan Museum of Art, the National Gallery of Art, London, the National Gallery of Art, Washington, D. C., and the Collège de France, the Louvre.